emqx/emqx-docs/en_US/observability/alarms.md

 EMQX offers a built-in monitoring and alarm functionality for monitoring the internal state changes, such as CPU occupancy, system and process memory occupancy, number of processes, rule engine resource status, cluster partition and healing.
 EMQX triggers and records these changes when they exceed a threshold or deviate from expectations, and removes them from the list once they are restored.

-This section introduces which alarm information EMQX provides, how you can obtain and check the detailed alarm information, and how to configure the alarm settings and thresholds in EMQX.
+This page introduces which alarm information EMQX provides, how you can obtain and check the detailed alarm information, and how to configure the alarm settings and thresholds in EMQX.
 The monitoring and alarm function keeps you notified of potential problems during operation.
 By configuring alarms and setting appropriate thresholds, you can make sure that EMQX remains secure, stable, and reliable.

 ## Alarm List